-1. All the submitted articles will be checked for similarity and originality.
-Maximum similarity allowed is 15 percent.
+1. All the submitted articles will be checked for plagiarism and originality.
+The maximum plagiarism allowed is 15 per cent.

 2. The ARAI Journal of Mobility Technology has a rigorous anti-plagiarism policy, and all submitted papers are checked for plagiarism using licenced software from Similarity Check-Crossref.

 3. Manuscripts should not have been published previously or be in the process of being submitted elsewhere.
 Duplicate publication is a violation of the APA code of ethics, and the paper will be rejected immediately.
 If the editor was unaware of the breach and the piece was published, the article will be withdrawn and a notice of the duplicate submission and the ethical violation will be issued.

 4. Authors shall submit only entirely original works, and will appropriately cite or quote the work and/or words of others.

 5. Whenever copyrighted material is used, contributors/authors should accurately reproduce and obtain written permission from the copyright holders (publishers), and the same should be acknowledged in the article.